-We use the Gatsby Targets in unison with the Compass Tool to evaluate our programme to ensure it meets the required standards.
+We use the Gatsby Benchmarks in unison with the Compass Tool to evaluate our programme to ensure it meets the required standards.
 We have also been assessed by OFSTED (Outstanding) and DCC (5 Star Award) for excellent practice.

 We are open to providers of apprenticeships, vocational courses, technical education and other routes.
 If you would like to present to students about your opportunities please read our policy on provider awareness here.